k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 # Large Schema - Productivity Tips

 When maintaining large Logical Units with many tables, it sometimes becomes difficult to understand and manage their complex schemas.
-This article highlights several features and productivity tips that may assist in such a case.
+This article highlights several features and productivity tips that may assist in such cases.